 Back-of-the-Ankle Leg Tattoo

-Getting a tattoo on the back of the leg, right above the ankle, is a slightly painful spot to tattoo thanks to the tendons in the area.
+Getting a tattoo on the back of the leg, right above the ankle, is a slightly painful spot thanks to the tendons in the area.
 However, it makes for a really cool spot for your ink—especially a dark or bold piece like this one—because it’s easily tucked away.

 Who would have guessed roller skating would become quite the popular activity these days?
 Whether you're a longtime skater or have only recently picked it up, a cute pair of skates is a fun way to show your appreciation for the sport.